Budibase/website/content/blog/_index.md

 ---
-title: "BudiBlog - learn about building, hosting & managing web apps"
+title: "Blog | Budibase"
-description: "The BudiBlog will help you understand how to build, host, manage and grow web apps.
-You'll find cool examples of web apps, saas ideas and other cool things."
+description: "The Budibase blog will help you learn about application development and workplace operations."
 images:
 - budibase-logo.jpg
 type: blog